 5 Best Places To Visit In Romania In Winter

-While winter brings a wealth of sights and events to towns and cities all over Romania, there are a handful that really stand out.
+While winter brings a wealth of sights and events to towns and cities all over Romania, there is a handful that stands out.

 Assuming you’re visiting Romania in winter as a typical tourist, the following places should be at the top of your travel list.
 They’re the very best Romania has to offer, super-popular in summer, but also totally amazing in the heart of winter.